Standard terms and conditions of business

 • Payment for an invoice can be made in any of the following manner:

-• direct cash deposit to the bank account of the Tax Faculty; or
+• Direct cash deposit to the bank account of the Tax Faculty; or

-• by credit/debit card using the payment facility on the Tax Faculty website; or
+• By credit/debit card using the payment facility on the Tax Faculty website; or

-• by instant EFT payment on the Tax Faculty website
+• By instant EFT payment on the Tax Faculty website.

 • Payment for bookings must be made no later than 48 (forty-eight) hours prior to the event.

-• No client will be permitted entrance to the event without proof of payment having been received in advance or presented to an The Tax Faculty staff member on the day.
+• No client will be permitted entrance to the event without proof of payment having been received in advance or presented to a Tax Faculty staff member on the day.
 For late registrations, full payment must be made at the venue via EFT and proof of payment provided to staff member.
 No cash, cheque, credit, or debit card payments will be accepted.

 • EFT Payments: